 Guatemala entry and exit fee

-You’re not supposed to pay any entry nor exit fees when entering or exiting Guatemala.
+You’re not supposed to pay any fees when entering or exiting Guatemala.

 Many travelers have been asked to pay an exit fee to leave Guatemala and most travelers just pay it and continue their travels.
 But this fee is actually a scam and you’re not obliged to pay it.

-Usually, officials ask for an exit fee of 20 or 25 Guatemalan Quetzales.
+Usually, officials ask for a exit fee of 20 or 25 Guatemalan Quetzales.
 This fee is not official.

 Guatemala Visa Duration